 During 2014 and 2015, the Company entered into fixed price swap contracts for 2014 through 2019 with five financial institutions.
 The Company's fixed price swap and swaption contracts are tied to the commodity prices on Argus and NYMEX.
-The Company will receive the fixed price amount stated in the contract and pay to its counterparty the current market price as listed on Argus for Louisiana Light Sweet Crude for oil, the NYMEX West Texas Intermediate for oil and on the NYMEX Henry Hub for natural gas.
-At June 30, 2015, the Company had the following fixed price swaps and swaptions in place:
+The Company will receive the fixed price amount stated in the contract and pay to its counterparty the current market price as listed on Argus for Louisiana Light Sweet Crude for oil, the NYMEX West Texas Intermediate for oil, the NYMEX Henry Hub for natural gas and Mont Belvieu for propane.
+At September 30, 2015, the Company had the following fixed price swaps and swaptions in place: